pod-o-mart/slavic_diachronic_glossword/README.md

 Maybe you will be lucky enough to get Glossword to work with this backup.

 Stay tuned at [Glossword](https://github.com/glosswordteam/Glossword) for a new version.
-The author has [indicated planning a new version for `PHP7` and `PHP8`](https://github.com/glosswordteam/Glossword/issues/10).
+The author has [indicated planning an upgrade for `PHP7` and `PHP8`](https://github.com/glosswordteam/Glossword/issues/10).